 If you’re trying hard to produce good email campaigns, but your recipients don’t seem to open and click on your CTAs, perhaps you need to think over some of the steps in your email marketing strategy.

-Keep reading to discover some simple tips that will help you optimize your email marketing and help you reach your prospects effectively.
+Keep reading to discover some simple tips that will help you optimize your email marketing design and help you reach your prospects effectively.

 Write catchy email subject lines